Beginner and Intermediate Training

 Offering a Unique Training Experience

-Is free of charge when you enrol for the beginner course.
-We recommend your puppy is Kennel Cough Vaccinated.
+We now offer 4 x 1-1 sessions after puppies are fully vaccinated We recommend your puppy is Kennel Cough Vaccinated.
 If in doubt please contact us or your vet.
-See puppy info link for more information.

 Pulling on the lead